skuperuser/game2server/README.md

 ## How Does It Work?
 Alpinecraft leverages proot, a user-space implementation of chroot, to create **a lightweight Linux environment** within the (game) server.

-This allows you to install and run additional software, turning your game server into a Linux server capable of hosting a variety of applications beyond just what you bought it for.
+This allows you to install and run additional software, turning your old server into a Linux server capable of hosting a variety of applications beyond just what you bought it for.

 ## To get started, follow these steps:
  1. Stop your server.